Ph.D., Tel Aviv University, 2015

 B.A., Columbia University, 2006

 Annie Tracy Samuel is an assistant professor of history and a member of the graduate faculty at the University of Tennessee at Chattanooga (UTC).
 Prior to joining the UTC faculty, Prof. Tracy Samuel served as a research fellow at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
 She holds a Ph.D. and M.A. (magna cum laude) in history from Tel Aviv University and a B.A. in history and political science from Columbia University.
 She specializes in the modern history of Iran and the Middle East.

-Tracy Samuel’s scholarship has been published in Diplomatic History and Harvard’s International Security Discussion Papers series, and her commentary on current events has been featured by CNN, The Atlantic, and ABC News Channel 9.
+Tracy Samuel’s scholarship has been published in International Security, Diplomatic History, and Harvard’s International Security Discussion Papers series, and her commentary on current events has been featured by The Hill, Lawfare, CNN, The Atlantic, and ABC News Channel 9.
 She has presented her work at the Middle East Studies Association, Association for the Study of the Middle East and Africa, and the American Historical Association, and she has participated in policy briefings at the U.S. Departments of Defense and State.

 World History from 1400-Present